 - How about a video content management system to ease the process?

 - What is it and how can it help?

 Let us walk you through the different solutions that are out there to help solve your problem.

 With more and more conversations taking place over Zoom (virtual meetings, online lectures, or live corporate training session), organizations can't afford to disable Zoom recordings.
 They rather prefer to record these Zoom meetings because you never know when you would need to go back and review.

 In many cases, recording is a critical feature of this remote working technology as it ensures accessibility for different time zones and includes even those who were not able to attend the meeting.

 Read More: Why You Must Record Your Work Meetings?

 In 2020, no doubt, Zoom has seen remarkable growth, termed as "Zoom Boom".
 According to Statista, daily active users of Zoom were over 1.5 million in the latter half of 2020.
-If you are reading this blog, I assume you know how to record Zoom meetings but are stuck with the basic sharing features that Zoom offers.
+And this change is here to stay with businesses adopting a flexible, hybrid working model.

 Download Our Whitepaper on Managing Recorded Zoom Meetings by Filling in the Form Below

 How to Share a Recorded Zoom Meeting directly through Zoom?